Bournemouth town centre: History

 The view of Bournemouth town centre from West Cliff.
 Lansdowne can be seen in the distance, and St. Peter's Church on the left.

-In 1908, the Bournemouth Tramway accident killed 7 people in the town centre.
+In 1908, the Bournemouth Tramway accident killed seven people in the town centre.

-The COVID-19 pandemic in the United Kingdom has affected business in the town centre.
-The New Look store in the town centre will close in February 2022 after 21 years.
-The Wilko will close the same month.
+The COVID-19 pandemic in the United Kingdom affected business in the town centre.
+The New Look store in the town centre was scheduled to close in February 2022 after 21 years.
+The Wilko store was due to close in the same month.
 A shift from retail towards entertainment and eating out is predicted to be the future of the town centre.
-On 13 March 2022, the towns House of Fraser, closed for the final time.
+On 13 March 2022, Bournemouth's House of Fraser closed for the final time.
 The store, which first opened in 1873, was Bournemouth's last remaining department store after the flagship Beales closed in 2020, and Debenhams closed in 2021.
-Despite this Bournemouth, Christchurch and Poole Council are reportedly optimistic about the future of the town centre.
+Despite this Bournemouth, Christchurch and Poole Council were reportedly optimistic about the future of the town centre.